San Polo di Piave

 San Polo di Piave is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 40 km north of Venice and about 15 km northeast of Treviso.
 As of 31 December 2004, it had a population of 4,845 and an area of 20.9 km2.

-The municipality of San Polo di Piave contains the frazione (subdivision) Rai and San Giorgio, where there is a beautiful and small church, built in 1200.
+The municipality of San Polo di Piave contains the frazione (subdivision) Rai and San Giorgio, best known for a picturesque Catholic church built in 1200.

 San Polo di Piave borders the following municipalities: Cimadolmo, Fontanelle, Ormelle, Vazzola.